 Everyone knows we love the Westone UM Pro 30 from the review we did, so it would make sense that we would like the Um Pro 50 even more, right?
 Well, to be honest, we weren’t sure at first so we decided to give them some time and see what it was that didn’t grab us initially.
 There are 2 version of this unit.
 Westone UM Pro 50 version V1 and Westone UM Pro V2.
-The UM Pro V2 are the newest version.
+The UM Pro V2 is the newest version.

 Ultimately these earphones have a very neutral, balanced soundscape.
 We were thinking for the step up in the series we would get personal music listening utopia.
 Then we realised what we expected is more the domain of the W50 and W60 when it comes to listening to our iPhone.
 So let us explain what did make us fall in love with the UM Pro 50, because we did fall in love with them.